James Byrne (archbishop of Dubuque)

 James Joseph Byrne (July 28, 1908 – August 2, 1996) was an American prelate of the Catholic Church.
-He was Archbishop of Dubuque from 1962 to 1983, having previously served as Auxiliary Bishop of St. Paul (1947–1956) and Bishop of Boise (1956–1962).
+He served as archbishop of Dubuque in Iowa from 1962 to 1983, having previously served as auxiliary bishop of St. Paul in Minnesota (1947–1956) and bishop of Boise in Idaho (1956–1962).

 Biography

 Early life

-James Byrne was born on July 28, 1908, in St. Paul, Minnesota, to Philip Joseph and Mary Agnes (née McMonigal) Вyrne.
-One of nine children, he had five brothers and three sisters; one of his brothers, Thomas R. Byrne, served as Mayor of St. Paul from 1966 to 1970.
+James Byrne was born on July 28, 1908, in Saint Paul, Minnesota, to Philip Joseph and Mary Agnes (née McMonigal) Вyrne.
+He had five brothers and three sisters; one of his brothers, Thomas R. Byrne, served as Mayor of St. Paul from 1966 to 1970.
 Another brother, Robert Byrne, was an instructor of Latin at Saint Thomas Military Academy.
-After graduating from parochial school, he attended Cretin High School in St. Paul.
+After graduating from parochial school, James Byrne attended Cretin High School in St. Paul.

-Byrne enrolled at Nazareth Hall Preparatory Seminary in 1924.
-In 1927, he continued his studies for the priesthood at St. Paul Seminary.
-He earned a Bachelor of Sacred Theology degree from the Catholic University of America in Washington, D.C. in 1933.
+Deciding to become a priest, Byrne enrolled at Nazareth Hall Preparatory Seminary in Arden Hill, Minnesota, in 1924.
+In 1927, he continued his studies for the priesthood at St. Paul Seminary in St. Paul.
+He earned a Bachelor of Sacred Theology from The Catholic University of America in Washington, D.C. in 1933.